LorenzoCoronati/local-docker/README.md

 Makes sure you have Command Line Tools installed:

-        $ sudo xcode-select --install
+        $ xcode-select --install

 After initial Command Line Tools installation and updates may need to accept the license.
-You can do this using this command (and agreeing with the EULA):

-         $ sudo xcodebuild -license

-Another option is to start Xdoce, approve the license and try again.
-Optionally you can achieve the same via command line with less downloads for you Xcode:

-        $ xcode-select --install
+Another option is to install Xdoce from the App store, launch the application and approve the license during the initial start. **However**, for the Docker Sync full Xcode is unnecessary, Command Line Tools can handle what's needed.

 If you get this error: `xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory